Get The Facts

 Parks is claiming that stone-dust trails are more expensive than asphalt to maintain.
 In a study of 100 rail trails, the yearly costs are the same ($1500/mile/year).
 See the study here, pg.
 6.

 Parks is planning to snow-plow (which will not make an asphalt trail ADA-compliant in fall/winter/early spring), and use other heavy equipment costing thousands of dollars a year.
-A less wide stone-dust trail would cost less to maintain and stay ADA-compliant.
+A less wide stone-dust trail would cost less to maintain.

-Asphalt will not solve drainage issues, worsen nearby erosion, and cause water level issues in the wetlands.
+Asphalt will worsen nearby erosion, and cause water level issues in the wetlands.

 Residents have proposed creating a Friends of the Putnam Nature Trail, to maintain a less wide more natural trail that’s accessible to everyone.